Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-March 10th, 2022
+March 27, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-86:
+New in this latest version release-87:

 1.)
-Revert the KSC-sinking on load fixes, as they were causing camera issues.
-The KSC now sinks sometimes on quicksave load again, as a result (lesser of two evils in this case).
-To work around this, reload save, same as always.
-The KSC never sinks permanently.
+Some minor changes to how OnDemand functions to avoid a edge case where the craft could have the body it is on  be unloaded, resulting in it falling to it's doom.
+This did not happen often mind, but was very annoying when it did.
+Now fixed.

 Known Bugs: